animagr/EngineeringPaperStandalone/README.md

 **Examples:**

-See Example.epxyz and Example.docx for the new feature and word export cap
+See Example.epxyz and Example.docx for the new features and word export.

 ---